nbwikle/spbalance/README.md

 -   `arg6`: whether the simulated $\boldsymbol{\mu}$ is nonlinear (`T`) or not (`F`)

 -   `arg7`: an option argument specifying the number of random samples to keep from the $n \times n$ grid.
 For example, if this is 1000, then only 1000 random samples are kept from the $n \times n$ grid.
-Tec et al. refer to this as the "sparse" setting. **Do not include** this argument if you want to keep data for the entire $n \times n$ grid..
+Tec et al. refer to this as the "sparse" setting. **Do not include this argument if you want to keep data for the entire $n \times n$ grid.**

 As an example,